Setting up a State Society

 Your state society can then begin work on issues that affect Rheumatology care in your state and act as the official voice for your colleagues and subspecialty patient care.
 The sharing of experience of other state societies in this area will be of additional value to your association in these efforts.

-We hope that you will strongly consider joining the Coalition of State Rheumatology Associations and become part of our network to share your experiences with others and assist others in forming state organizations as well as assist other state and regional societies in promoting our subspecialty and access of care for our patients with Rheumatic diseases.
+We hope that you will strongly consider joining the Coalition of State Rheumatology Organizations and become part of our network of state and regional societies dedicated to promoting our subspecialty and access of care for our patients with rheumatic diseases.